Pavle Đurišić: Case White and cleansing actions

 In December 1942, concerned about the possibility of Allied forces landing in the Balkans, the Germans began planning an anti-Partisan offensive in Bosnia and Herzegovina codenamed "Case White".
 The size of the planned offensive required the involvement of both the Croatian Home Guard and the Italians.
 Late in the planning, the Italians began to prepare and equip Chetnik detachments, including that of Đurišić, for involvement in the operation.
-In early January 1943, the Chetnik Supreme Command ordered Montenegrin Chetnik units to carry out "cleansing actions" against Muslims in Bijelo Polje county in north-eastern Montenegro.
-On 10 January 1943, Đurišić reported that Chetniks under his command had burned down 33 Muslim villages, killed 400 Muslim fightersmembers of the Muslim self-protection militia also supported by the Italiansand had also killed about 1,000 Muslim women and children.
+In early January 1943, the Chetnik Supreme Command ordered Montenegrin Chetnik units to carry out "cleansing operations" against Ustaša forces and Muslim militias in the Bijelo Polje county of north-eastern Montenegro.
+On 10 January Đurišić reported that Chetniks under his command had burned down 33 Muslim villages, killed 400 Muslim militiamen, and had also killed about 1,000 Muslim women and children.

 As Italian auxiliaries, Đurišić's detachment was so dependent on the Italians for arms and transport that it had not left Montenegro until 18 January 1943, two days before the first phase of Case White was to begin.
 On 3 January 1943, Ostojić issued orders to "cleanse" the Čajniče district of Ustaše–Muslim organisations.
 According to the historian Radoje Pajović, Ostojić produced a detailed plan that avoided specifying what was to be done with the district's Muslim population.
 Instead, these instructions were to be given orally to the responsible commanders.
 Delays in the movement of Chetnik forces into Bosnia to participate in Case White alongside the Italians enabled the Chetnik Supreme Command to expand the planned "cleansing" operation to include the Pljevlja district in the Sandžak and the Foča district of Bosnia.
 A combined Chetnik force of 6,000 divided into four detachments and commanded by Vojislav Lukačević, Andrija Vesković, Zdravko Kasalović and Bajo Nikić was assembled.
 Mihailović ordered all four detachments to be placed under the overall command of Đurišić.

 In early February 1943, during their advance north-west into Herzegovina in preparation for their involvement in Case White, the combined Chetnik force killed large numbers of Muslims in the area of Pljevlja, Foča and Čajniče.
 In a report to Mihailović dated 13 February 1943, Đurišić wrote that his Chetniks had killed about 1,200 Muslim combatants and about 8,000 women, children and the elderly, and destroyed all property except livestock, grain and hay, which they seized. Đurišić reported that: